mancrurod/LinguaAnimae/README.md

 ## 📊 Example Output

-- 📘 `john_gospel_rv60.csv`: 879 verses, structured with chapter, verse, subtitle, text and source URL.
+- 📘 `<index>_<book>.csv`: All books from the Bible (RV60 version), structured with book, chapter, verse, subtitle, text, and source URL.
-- 📈 Visualizations: verse count per chapter, average verse length, subtitle distribution.
+- 📈 Visualizations: verse and chapter distribution, subtitle analysis (to be expanded).
 - 🧾 Planned outputs: semantic embeddings, predicted categories, recommendations.

 ---